 Cookbook

-Keep placeholder font size and other styles when replacing a placeholder by HTML
+Keep placeholder font size and other styles when replacing a placeholder with HTML

 When replacing a placeholder with HTML using the replaceVariableByHTML method, a bunch of default styles are applied, e.g., for the font size.
 Those default styles are set with the templates/html.css file on the conversion class and they are necessary for a correct transformation of HTML and CSS.